atyryshkina/algorithm-performance-analysis/README.md

 Storing the entire dataset in the leaves of every tree is computationally costly.
 An alternative method is to store only the means and the standard deviations.
 Doing so reduces the precision of the confidence interval, but saves a lot of space.
 We used the modified version of the quantile regression forest that is described in [Hutter et al.](https://doi.org/10.1016/j.artint.2013.10.003) that uses standard deviation instead of quantiles.

 We tested the modified regression forest against the historical data with three fold validation on the full dataset.
 The accuracy was recorded as a prediction that is within one, two, or three standard deviations of the actual value.
-The results can be viewed [here](benchmarks/modified_forest_metrics.csv), and a summary is also shown below.
+The results can be viewed at [benchmarks/modified_forest_metrics.csv](benchmarks/modified_forest_metrics.csv), and a summary is also shown below.
 The mean interval is the mean size of the confidence interval predicted for that tool.

 ##### Mean accuracy of 3-fold cross-validated tests